bx9900/mcp/src/aws-serverless-mcp-server/README.md

 The AWS Serverless MCP Server can be used for production environments with proper security controls in place.
 For production use cases, consider the following:

 * **Read-Only Mode by Default**: The server runs in read-only mode by default, which is safer for production environments.
 Only explicitly enable write access when necessary.
+* **Disable auto-approve**: Require the user to approve each time the AI assitant executes a tool

 ### Role Scoping Recommendations
 To follow security best practices: